Abhi19990628/assigment-9AI-/README.md

 # FASTAPI web framework Server for blog

 This FAST API server provides endpoints to retrieve Blog information, with support for adding new branches.
-It uses Mongodb as the database backend.
+It uses Mongo db as the database backend.

 ## Setup Instructions